niplav/site/eccentric.md

 for breeding because of (lower) intelligence could be sold as a curiosity or simply as pets.

-I assume the number is going to be very similar for other (potentially more intelligent) birds [like keas](https://www.lesswrong.com/posts/4zzd9euAykKATTpkh/could-we-breed-engineer-intelligent-parrots?commentId=pzEbmSCxkGHP4iTHF).
+I assume the number is going to be similar for other (potentially more intelligent) birds [like keas](https://www.lesswrong.com/posts/4zzd9euAykKATTpkh/could-we-breed-engineer-intelligent-parrots?commentId=pzEbmSCxkGHP4iTHF).